shadow-robot/sr_teleop_devices/sr_leap_motion/README.md

 roslaunch sr_leap_motion hand_control.launch
 ```

-This will run the leap nodes, sr_leap_motion nodes, fingertip and wrist teleop nodes, and publish TFs necessary to connect the Leap Motion and Dexterous Hand transform trees.
+This will run the leap service, sr_leap_motion nodes, fingertip and wrist teleop nodes, and publish TFs necessary to connect the Leap Motion and Dexterous Hand transform trees.

 ## Future Work